USRGHub/2020_AI_Grand_Challenge/ugv_project/README.md

 # Create the Robot Model (URDF)

-In ~/mybot_ws/src/mybot_description/urdf, there will be four files:
+In ~/catkin_ws/src/ugv_description/urdf, there will be four files:

-mybot.xacro: primary file that loads the other three files and contains only URDF items like joints and links
+ugv.xacro: primary file that loads the other three files and contains only URDF items like joints and links

-mybot.gazebo: contains gazebo-specific labels that are wrapped within gaz
+ugv.gazebo: contains gazebo-specific labels that are wrapped within gaz

 materials.xacro: maps strings to colors